magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 The `init` function is almost identical to the one defined for the previous login form.
-At last we set the `init` function itself as the value of the `onsubmit` property of the `window` object defined in the `js` special namespace.
+At last we set the `init` function itself as the value of the `onload` property of the `window` object defined in the `js` special namespace.

 As soon as you save the `shopping.cljs` file, it gets recompiled and